dvdvideo1234/TrackAssemblyTool/readme.md

    "maxactrad" - Controls the vastness of the active point search area "maxstcnt"  - Controls the maximum pieces that can be spawned in stacking mode "maxfruse"  - Controls the maximum records that can be located under the frequent pieces list
-N: For further track, spawn control refer to: "Dude how can I control the spawned pieces in multiplayer"
+N: For further track spawn control refer to: "Dude how can I control the spawned pieces in multiplayer"

 Q: Hey, you said that we can switch the tool database between Lua or SQL.
 Is it working yet ?
    I want to use Lua mode because I've got third-party SQLite server.
 How can I switch to Lua mode ?